lessgreen/OpenPUDO/MVP Spec.md

 PUDO must be able to select the package to be delivered in various ways:

 1. From recipient recognition (QRcode, NFC)
 2. From photo label with processing similar to acceptance
-3. From list of packages in charge
+3. From list of packages in charge [In the MVP this might be ok as the only option]

 If the identification did not start from data exchange with the recipient (NFC or QRcode) then the delivery must cause a notification to the recipient's App which must be able to confirm or deny.

 If the recipient does not have his mobile phone with him, PUDO must be able to "force" the delivery by declaring that he has identified the recipient (from photo or by seeing a document).
+[In the MVP this might be ok as the only option]

-## Promotional messages
+## Promotional messages [NOT IN THE MVP]

 A PUDO should be able to send promotional messages to recipients affiliated with him, the following must be provided:

-*   Limits to the number of messages (one per month?)
+*   Limits to the number of messages (one per month? as accepted by the recipient?)
 *   Possible filtering for "zombie" users (your affiliated users receive it except those for four months have not withdrawn anything from you?)
 *   Blocking of the single sender by the user (I no longer want to receive messages from this PUDO, with possible reporting of inappropriate messages)
 *   Possible reporting to the back office of management of repeated blocks by users.

 In principle the right to send messages to users should be clearly visible to these last ones when choosing a PUDO, together with the limits to such messages and the limits in delivery methods.

-In example one shop might state “I will send at most one message per month, delivered as an home-page banner” and another might state “I will send up to one message per week, delivered as a push notification”; the user will then be able to accept this as part of the PUDO selection procedure or not.
+In example a shop might state “I will send at most one message per month, delivered as an home-page banner” and another might state “I will send up to one message per week, delivered as a push notification”; the user will then be able to accept this as part of the PUDO selection procedure or not.
 Should the PUDO change its rules these changes will take place after a while, giving the user the chance to choose another PUDO.

-## Catalog
+## Catalog [NOT IN THE MVP]

 PUDO should be able to insert in some way a “catalog” of what it offers, also to make its proposal clearer in terms of policy (beyond the “you have to buy something”).

 The upload procedure should be extremely simple (see ThePop) and a possible integration with FaceBook Local or other social channels should be evaluated.

 ## "Proximity marketing" functions.
-XXX-Define
+XXX-To-Be-Defined

-## Backoffice Interface
+# Backoffice Interface

 There must be a backoffice interface that allows to:

 *   Administer the different aspects of the pudo network (activation, deactivation, insertion, ban)
 *   Provide advanced information analytics on the network status (users, volumes, activities, growth, environmental impact calculations,